This is our review of the Best GPS Dog Tracker in 2022.

 A GPS tracker for dogs is a tag or collar designed to help pet owners keep track of their furry friends.
 It may be that your pooch is an escape artist, you may be hiking in the countryside, they can even help if your dog is stolen.
 The newer models often incorporate an activity monitor too, so that you can measure your dog’s fitness levels.

-Like the Tractive GPS tracker, some come with a virtual fence feature that notifies you should Fido roam from the specified safe area.
+Like the Tractive GPS tracker, some come with a virtual fence feature that notifies or will send you an alert should Fido roam from the specified safe area.

 How do dog tracker systems work?

 Dog GPS trackers use GPS technology to find the location of your pet.
 They are equipped with GPS chips, which receive signals from satellites around the globe.

 They usually consist of a tracking unit that is secured to your dog’s collar or harness. this establishes your pet’s location and passes the information to the owners